 Well, that depends where you live.

-But in Israel, where the Hanukkah miracle actually occurred, the dreidels are a little different, with four letters — nun, gimmel, hay and pay — corresponding to a slightly different phrase: Nes gadol haya poh (“a great miracle happened here”).
+In Israel, of course, where the Hanukkah miracle actually occurred, the dreidels are slightly little different, with the four letters — nun, gimmel, hay and pay — corresponding to the phrase nes gadol haya poh, “a great miracle happened here.”

 Want to learn how to play dreidel?
 This video has you covered: